-I built a sequencer as my final project for 6.115, a class on microcontrollers and embedded systems.
-The goal was to bring an embedded software project from concept to working prototype, and to create something cool and creative along the way!
+I built a grid sequencer as my final project for MIT 6.115, a class on microcontrollers and embedded systems.
+My goal was to bring a creative embedded software project from concept to fully-functional prototype.
 You can find demo videos of my sequencer below.

-Grid instruments, like the Novation Launchpad, are often used in electronic music production and live performance to create looping sound patterns.
+Grid instruments, like the Novation Launchpad, are often used in electronic music production to create looping patterns of sounds.
 A simple one works like this:

 In the grid, rows represent different sounds, and columns represent different times.
 The user toggles buttons to indicate which sounds should be played and when.
-The sequencer cycles through the columns in order, playing the correct combination of sounds as it arrives at each column.
+The sequencer cycles through the columns in order, playing the selected sounds as it arrives at each column.